FAQ

 What file types are supported?

 All file types.
-Rabbithole stores encrypted binary data — it doesn't care about the file format.
+Rabbithole stores binary file data, so the file format does not matter.

 Is there a file size limit?